DarrenJAN/school-notes/3b/cs-486-notes.md

     - Static vs Dynamic: static means only we are changing the environment
     - Single Agent vs MultiAgent

+From Textbook:

+- Agent: anything that perceives its environment through sensors and acts on it using actuators
+- Percepts: anything an agent perceives
+- What is rational depends on 4 things
+  - The performance measure that defines agent success
+  - Agent's prior knowledge of the environment
+  - Allowed actions
+  - Percept sequence to date

+> DEFN Rational Agent: for each possible percept sequence, a RA selects an action that is expected to maximize its performance measure, given the evidence provided by the percept sequence and whatever built-in knowledge it has

 ## Chapter 2: Search

 ### Search Problem